cilium/cilium/Documentation/network/kubernetes/kubeproxy-free.rst

 more than a single device to expose NodePort or a user specifies multiple devices with ``devices``, the XDP acceleration is enabled on all devices.
 This means that each underlying device's driver must have native XDP support on all Cilium managed nodes.
+If you have an environment where some devices support XDP but others do not you can have XDP enabled on the supported devices by setting ``loadBalancer.acceleration`` to ``best-effort``.
 In addition, for performance reasons we recommend kernel >= 5.5 for the multi-device XDP acceleration.

 A list of drivers supporting XDP can be found in :ref:`the XDP documentation<xdp_drivers>`.